sheetrender/sheetrender/README.md

 ))
 ```

-Call `configure()` once, before `start_browser()` (or the first render, which
+Call `configure()` once, and call it before `start_browser()` (or before your
-starts it) — `concurrency` sizes the browser's gate at startup and changes
+first render, which starts the browser for you). `concurrency` sizes the gate
-after that are ignored.
+when the browser starts, so changing it after that does nothing.

 ## Development

-No local Python needed — the test suite runs in containers:
+You don't need a local Python.
+The test suite runs in containers:

 ```sh
 scripts/test.sh            # unit suite (Chromium-dependent tests self-skip)